 TrueFire makes it easy.

-What I can do since I’ve been using the TrueFire courses is play guitar far better than I ever thought possible.
+What I can do since I’ve been using the TrueFire online guitar lessons is play guitar far better than I ever thought possible.

 This is why…